Guardian Project: Getting to Know their Work Creating Easy-to-Use, Secure and Open Source Apps for Mobile Devices

 We are people from different parts of the world, different ages, professional backgrounds, but all of us have a similar ideology related to helping people at-risk by creating new technologies for their needs.

-— Fabiola Maurice, Guardian Project’s Community Manager
+— Fabiola Maurice, Guardian Project’s community manager

 Guardian’s Popular and Impactful Open Source Tools

 Guardian Project’s tools push the boundaries of mobile and privacy technologies and are created to give people a voice, enhance their safety, ensure authenticity, and provide access to knowledge regardless of location or connectivity.
 They believe in free software, open source, end to end encryption, ethical tech, and codesign.
 Because of that, all the source code of the Guardian Project apps is available to the public for anyone to view, modify, and distribute.
 In fact, they encourage folks to audit, download, collaborate on, and make recommendations that can improve their tools.
 They have a Live Chatroom, a podcast, blogposts, and are open to questions or comments by email in any language at support@guardianproject.info.
-Fabiola, their Community Manager also provides her email for potential collaborations with partners or volunteers interested in testing Guardian’s apps: fabiola@guardianproject.info
+Fabiola, their community manager also provides her email for potential collaborations with partners or volunteers interested in testing Guardian’s apps: fabiola@guardianproject.info

 Clean Insights - Helping Developers to Better Serve Their Users Without Spying on Them